koii-network/blog/_posts/2022-12-30-koii-2023-year-end-review.md

 ## KOII Tokens & Desktop Nodes <span id="KOII_Tokens"></span>

 2023 is going to be a big year, and we are stoked.
 Along with the finished re-architecture and public launch of the [compute-sharing marketplace](https://docs.koii.network/earning-koii/compute-sharing-marketplace){:target="\_blank"} of tasks and nodes, **the desktop node will be launching in Q1**.
-With over 45,000 nodes on the waitlist, we can’t support everyone at once, so we will be rolling out the beta 100 nodes at a time. to make sure we don’t break anything.
+With over 45,000 nodes on the waitlist, we can’t support everyone at once, so we will be rolling out the beta 100 nodes at a time to make sure everything is running smoothly.

 **Keep reading for a chance to jump the line** 👇